Work and cancer FAQs

 Reasonable adjustments are changes to the workplace or your working arrangements that allow you to keep working or return to work.
 Your employer should consider making reasonable adjustments to help you return to work.
 It is important that you discuss any of these with your employer.
 You should agree on them before they are put in place.

 If you can you can try talking to your employer for support.
-You can call the Macmillan Support Line for free on Macmillan Support Line free on 0808 808 00 00 to speak to our Work Support team.
+You can call the Macmillan Support Line free on 0808 808 00 00 to speak to our money advisers.

 Related pages